 - handling money or credit/debit cards

 - engaging with delivery drivers or contractors attending the workplace

-Under the Occupational Health and Safety Act 2004 (OHS Act), employers have a duty to provide and maintain, so far as is reasonably practicable, a working environment that is safe and without risks to the health of employees, including independent contractors.
-This includes preventing risks to health, including psychological health, and safety associated with potential exposure to coronavirus (COVID-19).
+Under the OHS Act, employers have a duty to provide and maintain, so far as is reasonably practicable, a working environment that is safe and without risks to the health of employees, including independent contractors.
+This includes preventing risks to health, including psychological health, and safety associated with potential exposure to COVID-19.

 Employees have a duty to take reasonable care of their own and others' health and safety in the workplace and cooperate with their employers about any action they take to comply with the OHS Act or Regulations.

-Employers must identify hazards and if necessary, assess the likelihood of risk to the health of employees from exposure to coronavirus (COVID-19) at their workplace.
+Employers must identify hazards and if necessary, assess the likelihood of risk to the health of employees from exposure to COVID-19 at their workplace.
 This must be done in consultation with health and safety representatives (HSRs) if any, and employees, so far as is reasonably practicable.

 Employers should consider every employee, from those working in reception, handling deliveries and product sales, through to those involved in providing personal services.
 This includes contractors and/or their employees who are required to come on site to carry out work for the employer, such as servicing and maintenance of equipment.

-Risks for employees in the personal care and beauty salon industry include:
+Risks for employees in the personal care and beauty industry include:

 - tasks that require employees to be in close contact to other employees, contractors and the public, especially if for prolonged periods of time